RnD944/MobileApp/README.md

 # MobileApp
-A new test mobile app for learning
+A new test mobile app for learning change